There are many types of annuities that can be a smart decision for retirees. Today, we are diving into the different types of annuities for retirement

 Death Benefit Option

 Indexed annuities typically offer a death benefit feature, but the specifics can vary from one annuity contract to another.
-Always check on the options including death benefit prior to purchasing an annuity.
+Always check on the options, including the death benefit, before purchasing an annuity.

 Cons